Dead Account: Anime

 An anime television series adaptation was announced on March 13, 2025.
-The series will be produced by SynergySP and directed by Keiya Saitō, with series composition handled by Mitsutaka Hirota, and music composed by Keiji Inai.
-It is set to premiere in January 2026 on the IMAnimation programming block on TV Asahi and its affiliates.
+It is produced by SynergySP and directed by Keiya Saitō, with series composition handled by Mitsutaka Hirota, and music composed by Keiji Inai.
+The series aired from January 10 to March 28, 2026, on the IMAnimation programming block on TV Asahi and its affiliates.
+The opening theme song is "Dead End" (デッドエンド), performed by Haru Igarashi, while the ending theme song is "Raise wa Dōse" (来世はどうせ), performed by Miyu Kaneko.
+Crunchyroll is streaming the series.
+Medialink licensed the series in Southeast Asia for streaming on Ani-One Asia's YouTube channel.